 Celebrate at Home

 Health and Sports Day (体育の日) is a national holiday in Japan held annually on the second Monday in October.
 It commemorates the opening of the 1964 Summer Olympics being held in Tokyo, and exists to promote sports and an active lifestyle.
-In 2020, Sports Day is moved to the day of the Olympics Opening Ceremony.
+In 2021, Sports Day was moved to the day of the Olympics Opening Ceremony.

 Health and Sports Day was first celebrated in commemoration of the opening of the 1964 Tokyo Olympic Games on 10 October 1966.
 It was transferred to the second Monday of October 2000 following the Japan ‘s Happy Monday System (a law designed to create 3-day weekends for people who usually have a 5-day workweek).

-Many schools, companies and government agencies are celebrating Health and Sports Day on this day to encourage fitness and a balanced lifestyle by organizing field days, known as 運動会.
+Many schools, companies and government agencies are celebrating Health and Sports Day on this day to encourage fitness and a balanced lifestyle by organizing field days, known as 運動会 (School Sports Day).